simonno/python-gis-task/README.md

-**Carefully read task and please check the examples of output in the end of the description**
+**Carefully read the task and please check the examples of output in the end of the description**

 ## Task
 You have to develop a streets colouring algorithm using python3.
 Your algorithm should paint lines in the same colour when you think it is a single street.